 To register: complete the online application and select Evening School enrollment.
 Contact Ms. Rebeccah White at (503) 254-2537 ext.
 303 if you have questions.

 Evening @ LÊP is a place where students…

 Q: What kind of students are best served at Evening @ LÊP ?
 A: The students best served at Evening @ LÊP are students who have been in another high school and have not earned all their credits, enjoy independent project-based learning, and who are more successful during afternoon classes.

 Q: What are the hours?
 A: Class Hours: Monday, Tuesday and Friday 4:15-6:55; Wednesday and Thursday 4:45-6:55.
 Students are also required to work an additional 3 hours off-site on their coursework each day.

 Q: How much does it cost?
 A: As with all aspects of our program, there is no cost to attend.

 Q: Can I attend a day school or other programs while earning credits with Evening @ LÊP?
-A: Evening @ LÊP students are also encouraged to attend LEP Day School classes as scheduling allows.
+A: Students with an Individualized Education Plan (IEP) may take a period of Academic Support during the Day School program.

 Q: What classes can I take at Evening @ LÊP?
 A: We offer the full range of Language Arts, Social Studies, Science, Health, Personal Finance, and many more electives.
 Math is also available upon request via EdOptions Academy.